ckuelker/quick-guide-en-us/Dev/HPC/iperf.md

 - -x: Exclude C(connection) D(data) M(multicast) S(settings) V(server) reports
 - -y: Report as a Comma-Separated Values
 - -C: Compatibility mode allows for use with older version of [iPerf]

+The [iperf2] has a nice brief [comparison table] which compares iperf2 and iperf3.

 ## Debian Versions